OpenCDSS/cdss-app-statecu-fortran-test/README.md

 The dataset files are then available to copy into folders for an executable, to run for testing.

-### 2. Create New Test Dataset
+### 2. Create New Test Dataset Variant

 The previous step creates a `0-dataset` folder that is copied to create a test dataset.
-The test dataset is referred to as a "variant" because it contains a specific StateCU executable variant (version, compiler, compiler options, 32/64-bit, etc.).
+A test dataset is referred to as a "variant" because it contains a specific StateCU executable variant with properties:

+* StateCU version (e.g., `14.0.0`)
+* compiler (e.g., `gfortran` or `Lahey`)
+* compiler options (e.g., `check` and `o3`)
+* 32/64-bit

 Run the `statecu-test.bash` script and use the `newtest` command to initialize each test dataset of interest, which includes a selected dataset and executable (in `StateCU` folder).
-A separate folder is necessary to fully isolate the dataset from another executable.
+A separate folder is necessary for each variant to fully isolate the dataset from another executable.
 This ensures that there is no mistake in mixing test results.

 ### 3. Run StateCU to Generate Output